ndlib/marble-web/content/pages/portfolios-help.md

 By default, the first item you add to a portfolio becomes the cover image and items are saved in the order they are added.

-* To change the Cover Image:
+* To change the cover image:
   1. Open the portfolio.
   2. Select the Edit icon on the image you want to set as the cover image.
   3. Select “Set as Portfolio Cover Image.”